 - 2 teaspoons sea salt

-Melt butter with rosemary, salt and cayenne pepper.
-Toss with walnuts, spread on a cookie sheet (I use parchment paper on my stainless steel cookie sheets), and bake at 350* for 10 minutes or until they're as crispy as you want them – I let them go a little longer, toss and turn them once or twice, and get them out when they're a darker brown.
+- Melt butter with rosemary, salt and cayenne pepper.
+Toss with crispy walnuts (following the instructions below), spread on a cookie sheet (I use parchment paper on my stainless steel cookie sheets), and bake at 350* for 10 minutes or until they're as crispy as you want them – I let them go a little longer, toss and turn them once or twice, and get them out when they're a darker brown.
 Store in airtight container in the fridge.

 Let me know what you think!
 Or tell me, if you didn't like something, what got you to change your mind about that food?